 - Add a pinch of grounded cardamom powder.

-- If you need thin consistency, you can add more ice cubes or little water.
+- You can add more ice cubes or little water if you need thin consistency.

 How to make spicy Mango Lassi